Gas-to-liquids (GTL) is a technology that enables the production of clean-burning diesel fuel, liquid petroleum gas and naphtha from natural gas.

 Natural gas is one of Earth's cleanest and most abundant energy sources.
 Natural gas has a far wider market if converted to liquid form because it is easier to transport.
 The GTL process enables us to transform natural gas into superclean diesel fuel.

-With the expected rise in demand for diesel, GTL technology provides an option to make a fuel with qualities that can enable significant reductions in emissions.
+With the expected rise in demand for diesel, GTL technology provides an option to make a fuel with qualities that make significant reductions in emissions possible.

 What Chevron Is Doing